George Dixon (Royal Navy officer): Publications and disputes

+Later life and death

 There was a George Dixon who taught navigation at Gosport, England and wrote a treatise entitled The Navigator's Assistant in 1791.
 This may or may not be the same George Dixon.

 Dixon arrived in Bermuda with his wife, Ann, via New York in February 1794.
 His intention was to revert to his original training and work as a silversmith/jeweller.
 This is borne out by an advertisement in The Bermuda Gazette in April 1794 announcing his intentions: "George Dixon, jeweller from London".
 The Bermuda Gazette soon reported that Dixon's wife Ann, "lately from England", died in childbirth in May 1794: she was buried at St George, Bermuda on 20 May 1794.
 Dixon was left with his only child, Marianna.
 He himself died shortly afterwards on 11 November 1795, as confirmed by a notice in the Cumberland Pacquet in February 1796: "[died] November 11 at Bermuda, Capt Dixon, the circumnavigator, a native of Kirkoswald in this county".
 The orphaned Marianna Dixon married a Bermudian merchant, Charles Bryan Hayward, in 1814.